diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 A dataset name will show up under your pinned project.
 Click on it.
 Next click on **Create Table** (on the right).
 In the upcoming dialog set *Create table from* to **Empty Table** (since we want to populate it via the Beam BigQuery Output step).
 Provide all the other details.
 More info on the official [Quickstart Guide](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-web-ui?hl=en_US).

+Tips:

+- **Dates**: BigQuery tables with DATE columns will fail on Beam BigQuery Input step because the `SimpleDateFormat` object in `BQSchemaAndRecordToKettleFn.java` won't parse the value coming from the table in the format `yyyy-MM-dd`, despite `setLenient = TRUE`.
+Just source them as String and check for length equal to 10 and then parse the short format. ([Source](https://github.com/mattcasters/kettle-beam/issues/40#issuecomment-501398177)).

 ### Common Errors